 The River Project logo, designed by Arroyo Arts Collective artist Pearl Beach, represents a river nymph known as a Naiad, a minor divinity in Greek mythology.
-Various provinces of nature were distinguished by various kinds of nymphs.
-The Naiads presided over rivers, streams, brooks, springs, fountains, lakes, ponds, wells, and marshes.
+Naiads presided over rivers, streams, brooks, springs, fountains, lakes, ponds, wells and marshes.

-Our Naiad is surrounded by three key endangered species local to our region: In one hand is an arroyo toad, in the other a southern willow flycatcher.
-Leaping from the river is a steelhead trout.
-These were all once plentiful in our watershed.
-Because the steelhead trout inhabits an entire river ecosystem, and requires clean, cool water year-round, it serves as a vital “indicator species” of the overall health of the Southern California aquatic ecosystems and our coastal watersheds.
+Our Naiad is surrounded by three key endangered species local to our region; an arroyo toad, a southern willow flycatcher and a steelhead trout.
+Once plentiful in our watershed, steelhead trout inhabit an entire river ecosystem and require clean, cool water year-round.
+It serves as a vital “indicator species” of the overall health of the Southern California aquatic ecosystems and our coastal watersheds.
 If we once again have healthy runs of steelhead, we almost certainly have healthy rivers and streams.

 As for The River Project’s name: a river is like a report card for the watershed.
 It tells you what’s in or out of balance in the lands that feed it.
 Healthy rivers, creeks, and streams are critical for a climate-resilient future in Los Angeles (and for naiads).